Visa requirements for European Union citizens: Reciprocity

 According to a report from April 2015, the Commission dismissed notifications by both Bulgaria and Romania of a general visa requirement by Australia.
 It concluded that the Australian electronic visa 'manual processing' treatment should not be considered as equivalent to the Schengen visa application procedures and consequently will not be covered by the reciprocity mechanism.
 In its previous report the Commission also committed to assessing certain provisions of the US ESTA system — such as the application fee — and the Australian eVisitor system.

 In October 2014, it was reported that the Comprehensive Economic and Trade Agreement with Canada might not be ratified by Bulgaria and Romania unless visa requirements were lifted for their citizens.
 In November 2014 Bulgarian Government also announced that it will not ratify the Transatlantic Trade and Investment Partnership unless the United States lifted visas for its citizens.

+Australia still imposes some minor visa requirements on five nationalities under its eVisitor program.
+In the second quarter of 2024, tourism application approval rates were very low for nationals of Romania (62.6%), Croatia (71.5%), Bulgaria (78.1%), Lithuania (82.1%), and Latvia (84.8%).
+Since 2022, approval rates for citizens of these countries have ranged between 62 and 89%, while in all other Schengen states the approval rate has never fallen below 95%.

 Special requirements

 The following countries require electronic registrations for all citizens of the European Union who don't need a visa: